akinaka-dd/Myo-ResUNet/README.md

 The proposed approach enables efficient generation of pseudo pixel-wise labels from sparse annotations, reducing the need for dense manual labeling while achieving reliable segmentation performance across different samples, including both MCM and non-MCM cases.

+## Tested Environment and Notes

+This pipeline was tested on an Apple Mac Studio (M3 Ultra, 512 GB memory).

+While GPU acceleration (e.g., CUDA) is recommended for efficient training and inference, the pipeline is also expected to run on CPU-only environments, albeit with significantly reduced performance.